Tprrt's Blog

 Introduction

-Since some years, I no longer built a embedded Linux without using a framework, like Open Embedded from the Yocto project.
+Since some years, I haven't built an embedded Linux without using a framework, like Open Embedded from the Yocto project.
 Then here, I wanted to make a guide to help you to build quickly, from "scratch" a very minimal embedded Linux to boot a target.
-The following examples have been writen to boot a virtual Qemu target but, they can be adapted to boot a real target.
-Moreover, the build environment will be boot strapped with a prebuilt cross-toolchain, I have chosen to use one provided by Bootlin and using glibc.
+The following examples have been written to boot a virtual Qemu target but, they can be adapted to boot a real target.
+Moreover, the build environment will be bootstrapped with a prebuilt cross-toolchain, I have chosen to use one provided by Bootlin and using glibc.

 Setup the environment